brgmnn/audio-transcoder/README.md

     need `lame` for MP3 and `oggenc` for OGG Vorbis.

 I develop/test primarily on Ubuntu/Linux Mint.
-Atran should run on most Unix like OS's.
-Atran is _not_ tested on Windows!
-However it does run in Cygwin.
+Atran is _not_ tested on Windows however it does run in Cygwin.

 #### Uninstallation ####